vkhangpham/taxonomy-generation/docs/logic-spec.md

 - Use LLM disambiguation prompt to confirm splits and produce concise sense glosses.

 ## Validation Modes & Aggregation
 - Rule validation: pattern and vocabulary checks; level‑specific forbidden/required forms.
+Venue detections at L3 emit soft warnings by default, escalate when they collide with forbidden patterns, and can be force-escalated via `rules.venue_detection_hard`.
 - Web validation: confirm keyword/phrase presence in source or authoritative pages; capture evidence snippets.
+Authority lists match both apex domains and subdomains.
+An empty index or timeout surfaces an `unknown` tri-state (non-voting) while still recording findings, and snapshot lookup no longer truncates before aggregation.
-- LLM validation: entailment prompt “Does evidence support that label X is a legitimate level‑Y concept at institution Z?” → JSON {pass, reason}.
+- LLM validation: entailment prompt “Does evidence support that label X is a legitimate level‑Y concept at institution Z?” → JSON {pass, reason, confidence?}; legacy `validated` keys are normalized to `pass`.
-- Aggregation policy: FAIL if any hard rule fails; otherwise majority vote with weights (rule > web > LLM).
+- Aggregation policy: FAIL if any hard rule fails; otherwise weighted vote (rule > web > LLM).
+Conservative ties only flip to PASS when evidence strength (max of web average snippet score and LLM confidence) meets `aggregation.tie_break_min_strength` (defaults to the LLM confidence threshold), and `unknown` web checks contribute no weight.
 Always record all findings.

 ## Hierarchy Assembly & Invariants
 - Build a DAG with exactly four levels; each node has exactly one parent except L0 (root level); exceptions documented.